SwitchGDX/switch-gdx/README.md

 - VSCode project support
 - Keyboard input support
 - Mac OS support
+- Fix second launch crash on Switch (Probably cleanup issue)

 ## Limitations
 See the [Clearwing](https://github.com/TheLogicMaster/clearwing-vm) documentation for the limitations inherent to the "VM"
 - Only one Music instance can play at a time
 - Sound effects are limited to OGG and WAV, Music supports MP3, OGG, and WAV
-- Reflection is disabled by default, use the `reflective` `switch.json` config option to enable it for specific classes
+- Unused classes are optimized out, use the `reflective` `switch.json` config option to prevent it for specific classes for reflection
-- Socket server only supports IPv4
+- Socket server only supports IPv4 (Not supported at all at present)

 ## Installation
-In addition to the C++ dependencies, JDK 16 is required.
+In addition to the C++ dependencies, JDK 17 is required.
 Rsync is used for incremental compilation, and CMake is used for building the generated C++ project.

 ### Linux